stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

 ## Expose your application to external traffic via ingress

 1. To expose application via `Ingress`, we need a service.
-Create a service from the section [Expose Application Within the Cluster](#expose-application-within-the-cluster).
+Create a service from the section [Create a Service](#expose-application-within-the-cluster).

 1. In your `deploy/values.yaml` file, define ingress: